rackerlabs/support-how-to/content/how-to/rackspace-email/safelist-addresses-domains-and-ips-in-rackspace-email/index.md

 1. Log in to your mailbox at [apps.rackspace.com](https://apps.rackspace.com).

-2. Click your email address in the upper-right corner, and select **Settings** from the menu.
+2. Click your email address in the upper-right corner and select **Settings** from the menu.

     {{<image src="safelist_settings.png" alt="" title="">}}

-3. Click **Spam Settings** on the left-hand side of the pop-up box, and then click the **Safelist** tab.
+3. Click **Spam Settings** on the left-hand side of the pop-up box and then click the **Safelist** tab.

     {{<image src="settings_safelist.png" alt="" title="">}}

 4. In the **Safelisted Domains & Email Addresses**, click **Add**.

-5. When prompted to **Add Safelisted Domain or Email Address**, enter the domain or email address you want to safelist in the field under **Enter a domain or email address**, and then click **Add**.
+5. When prompted to **Add Safelisted Domain or Email Address**, enter the domain or email address you want to safelist in the field under **Enter a domain or email address** and then click **Add**.

     {{<image src="safelist_domain.png" alt="" title="">}}

-6. Confirm that the address is now listed in the box under **Safelisted Domains & Email Addresses**, and click **Save**.
+6. Confirm that the address now displays in the box under **Safelisted Domains & Email Addresses** and click **Save**.

 ### Safelist an IP address

-If you need to safelist an IP, follow steps 1-3 in the preceding section, and then perform the following steps:
+If you need to safelist an IP, follow steps 1-3 in the preceding section and then perform the following steps:

 1. In the **Safelisted IP Addresses** box, click **Add**.

-2. When prompted to **Add Safelisted IP Address**, enter the IP address that you want to safelist in the field under **Enter an IP address(or range)**, and then click **Add**.
+2. When prompted to **Add Safelisted IP Address**, enter the IP address that you want to safelist in the field under **Enter an IP address(or range)** and then click **Add**.

     {{<image src="safelist_ip.png" alt="" title="">}}

-3. Confirm that the address is now listed in the box under **Safelisted Domains & Email Addresses**, and click **Save**.
+3. Confirm that the address now displays in the box under **Safelisted Domains & Email Addresses** and click **Save**.